mnelson4/yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 3.4.3 =
+* Bugfix: keywords were not getting cleared on post update, meaning new posts (which start blank) were not getting useful title + body keyword matches.
+This often resulted in "no related posts" for new posts.
+* Postmeta cache: make sure to clear keyword cache on flush too
+* Make welcome pointer more robust
+* More custom post type support infrastructure
+* Updated Turkish localization by [Barış Ünver](http://beyn.org/).

 = 3.4.2 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-not-working-version-341-and-custom-template): 3.4 and 3.4.1 assumed existence of `wp_posts` table.